 SUMMER 2020 PLEASE NOTE: We will be offering very limited transportation this summer, from Manhattan only.
 Busing areas will likely include the Upper West Side, Upper East Side, Midtown and Chelsea.

-Some lucky campers live close enough to camp to travel here on their own two feet.
+Some campers live close enough to camp to travel here on their own two feet.
 Others living in Rockland or Bergen Counties come to us by car.
-Over half our campers get to The Nature Place by riding the bus, making nature and the magic of camp accessible to those living in Manhattan, Brooklyn, Westchester, Hoboken, Montclair, and families living in Bergen County who’ve opted to use bus transportation.
-Please note that during the week of our Additional Offerings, we offer bus transportation from Manhattan and Brooklyn only.
+Over half of our campers get to The Nature Place by riding the bus, making nature and the magic of camp accessible to those living in Manhattan, Brooklyn, Westchester, Hoboken, and Montclair, and to families living in Bergen County who’ve opted to use bus transportation.

 Each Nature Place bus has a bus counselor riding with campers, in addition to the bus driver (some of our buses have two bus counselors).
 The bus counselor’s role is important, and falls into three general categories:

 - Supervision of campers on the bus, attendance, clear and safe dismissal procedures